Rani Lacy: revealing an Indian treasure

 Discover the leading conservation techniques used to stabilise the cabinet, and explore the cultural interrelationship between Europe and India at this period through items from other National Trust properties.

-There will also be a reproduction dress on display, created by students from Arts University Bournemouth and inspired by the cabinet.
+Also on display will be a dress created by students from Arts University Bournemouth and inspired by the cabinet.

 No booking required.